-Wisconsin law mandates that every employer give employees under 18 at least one 30 minute break if they are scheduled to work more than six consecutive hours.
+Wisconsin law mandates that every employer give employees under 18 at least one 30-minute break if they are scheduled to work more than six consecutive hours.
 There are no requirements to give breaks to any employee 18 years of age or older.
-Breaks of less than 20 minutes must be paid, but breaks or meal periods over 30 minutes generally do not need to be paid.
+Breaks of fewer than 20 minutes must be paid, but breaks or meal periods over 30 minutes generally do not need to be paid.

 Wisconsin Child Labor Laws